BharathiVetukuri/CMPE-297_SpecialTopics/5_ModernAI_with_UnslothAI/E_ContinuedPretraining/README.md

 ---

 ## ▶️ How To Use
-1. Run your training steps (through saving the continued-pretrained model).
+1. Run training steps (through saving the continued-pretrained model).
 2. Add the four visibility cells **after training**.
 3. Execute them in order to print comparison outputs in the notebook.